iojohnso/CoderDojo-web-development/Lessons/01-The-Basics/README.md

 	This is <u>my</u> web page.

 Notice that we have something different going on around the word "my" here.
 This is HTML tagging.
 All tags are surrounded by angle brackets (less than and greater than characters).
-There is a starting tag (<u>) and an ending tag (</u>).
+There is a starting tag (&lt;u&gt;) and an ending tag (&lt;/u&gt;).
 The ending tag is always the same as the starting tag but with the extra forward slash character (/).

 Try this change to the file out by updating your html file, saving it, and clicking to refresh the page in your browser.
 You should now see the word my in the sentence with an underline under it.
-This is because the <u> and </u> characters are the html tag for starting and stopping underlining.
+This is because the &lt;u&gt; and &lt;/u&gt; characters are the html tag for starting and stopping underlining.
 Tags do not get displayed, instead they tell the web browser to start doing something special - in this case underlining the text.

 #### Step 3:  A couple more useful tags